 The imitation of royal entrances follows a path with various meanings.
-It is known that the feast is an escape from reality, a fictionalising of real life; it cultivates excess, illusion. papier-mâche scenery and disguise.
+It is known that the feast is an escape from reality, a fictionalising of real life; it cultivates excess, illusion, papier-mâché scenery and disguise.
 The imitation of the king, prince or count lies in this fictionalising process.
-Imitation takes place on the level of popular culture, in a parodic and ironic form, and the mockery of the persons imitated is one of the feastly recipies which symbolically construct royal entrances.
-"People's participation in feasts in honour of princes or important personages strengthen submission to them allowing people to imitate models and ironise them at the same time."
-Fleeing through feasts into an illusory time and space, enriched with irony and mockery as people's reflection in the long run on a world, that of royal and aristocratic order, is secondarily encouraged and initiated by the strategy of the ruling power to control the subjects through the mechanisms and functions of relief implicit in feasts.
-"The dream of happiness of the most humble comes true for a moment allowing them to face the dangers and difficulties of life with a renewed courage and bear submission and subordination more easily."3

-Closely connected to these meanings of the feast there is an interesting and significant process of symbolic negotiation of identity in communities: in the feastly script common people surpass their identity barriers from real, everyday life, through royal or princely disguise.
-This negotiation of identity transcribes the seduction of royal and princely power, a seductive force exercised over the powerless and perceived in a real, concrete manner in royal entrances and symbolically used during various feasts and carnevals.
-For example, at the Carneval at the beginning of Lent in Saint Quentin in 1586 there were "entertainment
+Imitation takes place on the level of popular culture, in a parodic and ironic form, and the mockery of the persons imitated is one of the feastly recipes which symbolically construct royal entrances.
+"People's participation in feasts in honour of princes or important personages strengthen submission to them, allowing people to imitate models and ironise them at the same time."17 Fleeing through feasts into an illusory time and space, enriched with irony and mockery as people's reflection, in the long run, on a world, that of royal and aristocratic order, is secondarily encouraged and initiated by the strategy of the ruling power to control the subjects through the mechanisms and functions of relief implicit in feasts.
+"The dream of happiness of the most humble comes true for a moment, allowing them to face the dangers and difficulties of life with a renewed courage and bear submission and subordination more easily."18 communities: in the feastly script common people surpass their identity barriers from real, everyday life, through royal or princely disguise.
+This negotiation of identity transcribes the seduction of royal and princely power, a seductive force exercised over the powerless and perceived in a real, concrete manner in royal entrances and symbolically used during various feasts and carnivals.
+For example, at the Carnival at the beginning of Lent in Saint Ouentin in 1586 there were "entertainment companies" led by kings and princes: "Roi de la Jeunesse, Roi de Chapels, Prince du Plaissance, Prince d'Amours."19 The person of the king and prince calls forth submission, fear and veneration in people's realm of imagination but also burlesque, licentiousness and ludicrousness in a feastly disguise which is, however, planned and controlled.